Skip to main content

 • Steps that need to run immediately

-• Actions that happen hundreds of times daily
+• Actions that happen frequently throughout the day

 Combining with Conditions